melvinvarkey/bigipsecurity/README.md

 ```
 5. Click `Update`.

+### Inactive Administrative Session Timeout

+It is recommended that all sessions should be restricted using an idle or inactivity timeout.
+This timeout defines the amount of time a session will remain active in case there is no activity in the session, closing and invalidating the session upon the defined idle period since the last HTTP request received by the web application for a given session.

+### Password Policy for Administrative User

+It is recommended to require BIG-IP system users to create strong passwords and to specify the maximum number of BIG-IP Configuration utility login failures that the system allows before the user is denied access.

 #### Configuring a password policy for administrative users
 1. Log in to the Configuration utility.
 2. Go to `System > Users`.
 Click `Authentication`.